 The arts center was established back in 2006.
 And since then, it has seen continuous development, improving and keeping up with the modern trends in the art world.
 The center provides a stage for budding artists to promote their works.

 Art galleries in Maraya speak of the heritage and history of Sharjah using modern art.
 They also help the artists through workshops and lectures by internationally acknowledged experts in each field.

 Maraya arts center has different, including Maraya arts gallery, 1971 Design Space, Maraya Art Park, Maraya Residencies, Jedariya, and Maraya Project Space.
 The Jedariya project, where several beautiful buildings became canvases for artists like el Seed, was an initiative by the Maraya center.

 The center has been a great help for the local artists to polish and develop their skills by learning from well-known artists from different parts of the world.

 This is a must-visit spot in Sharjah if you are an art lover.
-The Maraya arts center is located in Qasba, a busy and beautiful neighborhood in Sharjah, and also a famous tourist location.
+The Maraya arts center is located in Qasba, a busy and beautiful neighborhood in Sharjah, and a famous tourist location.

 Al Qasba is a prominent tourist attraction near al khan corniche street in Sharjah.
 It is also a waterfront town similar to, but not to the scale of, Dubai Marina.
-The famous Ferris wheel stood here along the waterway before it being moved to the Montazah water theme park.
+The famous Ferris wheel stood here along the waterway before it moved to the Montazah water theme park.

 Along the Qasba canal is the largest entertainment district in Sharjah.
 There are various places like art houses, theatres, and kids’ play zones.
 The channel offers rides on traditional boats.
-If you want to row your own boat, then rent a water cart on an hourly basis.
+If you want to sail your own boat, then rent a water cart on an hourly basis.
 There is another track on the bank for Byky karts.
-Unlike the water kart, which is only allowed for adults, the Byky kart is for everyone, including children.
+Unlike the water kart, which is only allowed for adults, the Byky kart is for everyone.